Phileosopher/commonplace/safety-security.md

 - 1-10% of society provides any legitimate risks to assets, and the rest of the people would never even *think* of doing anything adverse to it.
 - Dwelling on security risks beyond necessity almost guarantees you'll transfer an appropriately heavy-handed approach to a minority of people toward everyone else.

+## Relative security

+Generally, people are more willing to take risks when they are cornered or at risk of losing assets.

+- While their circumstance will typically make them more reckless, they'll often [retell the story](stories-storytellers.md) as an experience of triumphant willpower instead of pure desperation.

+A strong security force, therefore, is exposed to risks on a regular basis.

+- This can be legitimate (e.g., battle experience) or simulated (e.g., intentional bad actors).
+- Without this, almost everyone will act on pure animal instinct (i.e., self-preservation) and will abandon their role.

+## Security specializations

 The domains of security break apart into many other subdomains:

 - [Law enforcement](legal-safety.md) protects against the violation of a nation's [rules](people-rules.md).